|Minoan Period||Prepalatial Period||Protopalatial Period||Neopalatial Period||Mycenaean Period|

 The excavation has focused on the LM I town.
 It has traced its maximum extent north, west and east on the island and has uncovered new streets and houses in the process; it has uncovered a segment of the town on the opposite shore behind the modern village of Mochlos and an outpost of the town at the eastern end of the plain; it has also discovered and excavated its ceremonial center.

-House C.1, already partly exposed by Seager, is one of the latest of the houses to be built in the town.
+House C.1, already partly exposed by Seager in 1908, is one of the latest of the houses to be built in the town.
 Built immediately after the eruption of the Thera volcano at the end of the LM IA period, it has been identified as the House of the Theran Refugee.
 Its facade and staircase were built in ashlar masonry and a deep and extensive layer of Theran tephra was found beneath its LM IB floor, proving once and for all that the volcanic eruption did not destroy Minoan civilization.
 A kitchen was found in the northern part of the house, but it was not possible to excavate the entire house because a large Byzantine building sits on top of it.

 A second house, C.2, also partly excavated in 1908, has been uncovered to the north with two workshops in its basement rooms.
 The western side of the building, excavated by Seager, lies under the 1908 dump which is not yet removed, so only the eastern side of the house is exposed.
 Eleven successive floor levels, ranging in date from LM IB to MM IIIB, have been uncovered along the south facade of the house, where a retaining wall was built to support an approach to the house and a small open space, Plateia B.

 House C.4. lies on the eastern side of a narrow alley across from Houses C.2 and C.3.
 Only its western side was uncovered, but it suggests a similar arrangement as that of House C.3 with basement stories located on a lower level of the hill slope and the main second floor level terraced above it.